Audun97/anki-change-card-ahk-script/README.md

 ## What it does
 Assigns hotkeys to different card types.
 Meaning one can simply press a keyboard short cut to change Anki card types instead of doing it by mouse click
 ## How to use
-By default it assigns the fumction keys to the name of my card types.
+By default it assigns the function keys to the name of my card types.
 If you want to use different hotkeys and you cards are named differently you need to change it.

 If you want it to launch on start up you can simply copy/paste it to the Startup folder.
 To find you Startup folder follow these steps:
 1. Press Win + R to open the Run dialog.